Portlaoise: Transport

 Portlaoise stands at a major crossroads in the Irish roads network (major roads to Dublin, Limerick, Cork) although construction in the 1990s of the M7 motorway, which bypasses the town, has reduced traffic congestion in the town centre.

 Portlaoise railway station is one of the busiest railway stations outside of Dublin, and is served by intercity trains between Dublin and Cork and by Dublin commuter services.
 Maryborough railway station opened on 26 June 1847.
 It is the terminus of the Portlaoise Commuter Service, which stops at all stations to Heuston and runs hourly off peak and every 20/30 minutes during peak times.
 It is the busiest county town railway station in the Midland Region, with up to 32 trains to Dublin (10 non-stop) and 30 trains from Dublin (9 non-stop) per day.
 Córas Iompair Éireann opened a rail depot south-west of Portlaoise town centre in March 2008, with a maintenance and servicing facility for the 183 new intercity railcars and some facilities for outer suburban railcars serving the Kildare route.

-Bus Éireann previously operated an intercity service between Dublin and Cork/Limerick which called at Portlaoise, though this was suspended indefinitely in 2020.
-The number 8 (Cork) service terminated in 2012 and the number 12 terminated in 2021.
-There is still one Bus Éireann service that stops in Portlaoise, route 73, which operates from Athlone to Waterford.
-Limerick is served by JJ Kavanagh and Sons route 735, with TFI Local Link route 834 serving Roscrea.
-TFI local Link route 828 and 858, operated by JJ Kavanagh and Sons, serves Cashel and Thurles.
-Local Link also has a 823 service to from Portlaoise to Birr.
-Portlaoise also has a town link service operated by Slieve Bloom Coaches that serves Borris in Ossory, Errill, Kilkenny, Tullamore via Portarlington and Tullamore via Mountmellick.

-The town is the terminus for Dublin-Portlaoise coach services operated by Dublin Coach.

-Portlaoise also has a town bus service operated by City Direct that goes every half hour, consisting of two routes: the PL1 bus goes from Woodgrove to Colliers Lane, and the PL2 bus goes from Bellingham to Kilminchy.
+Bus Éireann previously operated intercity services between Dublin and Cork/Limerick, which called at Portlaoise, though these were suspended indefinitely in 2013 and 2021.
+In 2025, the National Transport Authority (Ireland) launched a town bus service for Portlaoise, operated by City Direct, that runs every half hour and consists of two routes: the PL1 bus goes from Woodgrove to Colliers Lane, and the PL2 bus goes from Bellingham to Kilminchy.

 The Stradbally Steam Museum in nearby Stradbally is dedicated to steam engines.
 It is home to a large collection of steam engines, including the Mann Steam Cart and Fowler.
 The museum shows the transport of the past in Portlaoise and Ireland.
 The Steam Preservation Society have a 1 km train track on the grounds of Stradbally Hall, which offers trips for train enthusiasts.